 3.)
 Reduced construction costs – The cost of prefabricated houses is significantly lower than that of a site built home.
 This is mainly because manufacturers usually buy building supplies in huge volumes (at a discount) and additional savings reflect in the cost of the finished house.

 Also, because prefabs are built within a shorter span of time, the amount of interest the home-owner pays on a home loan is significantly reduced – thereby reducing the construction cost.

 4.)
 High quality – Because modular homes are built in factories, they are subjected to a more demanding procedure than regular homes.
 The plans must be approved prior to construction and the homes must go through frequent inspections from government officials.

 5.)
-Environmentally friendly – Prefabs require less materials than site built homes.
-Excess materials are re-used for other prefabricated homes.
+Environmentally friendly – Prefabs require less material than site built homes.
+Excess materials are re-used for other homes.
 Also, in case a modular house is dismantled the prefabs can be used to make another home or stored for a future construction project.
 This means this technology has minimal wastage and minimal impact on the environment.